With a new emphasis on learning and development programs, it’s easy to focus on individual learning. But what is organizational learning?

 So what’s so important about organizational learning anyway?
 Companies already do training and professional development.
 Isn’t that enough?

-Organizational change isn’t just a “nice to have.”
-It’s an essential strategy for growth, retention, and customer experience.
-Let’s take a moment to consider the benefits of maintaining organizational knowledge from the 2022 LinkedIn Annual report:
+The concept of organizational change isn’t a fad; it’s an essential strategy for growth, retention and customer experience.
+Consider the benefits of maintaining organizational knowledge:

-- Upskilling often leads to promotions for employees, which leads to 2x higher retention — and fewer hiring costs
+• Upskilling often leads to promotions for employees, which leads to higher retention — and fewer hiring costs.

-- Opportunities to learn and grow rank as the #1 factor for improving organizational culture
+• Opportunities to learn and grow rank are crucial factors for improving organizational culture.

-- 49% of executives are concerned that employees do not have the right skills
+• Executives are concerned that employees do not have the right skills.

 Learning about technology as an example

-Consider how technology and norms around using it have rapidly transformed common business practices, and it’s easy to see why organizational knowledge and continuous learning are critical.
+Consider how technology and norms around using it have rapidly transformed common business practices.t’s easy to see why organizational knowledge and continuous learning are critical.

 Look at social media, for example.
-There was once a time when a business didn’t need an online presence at all.
-Then for a while, a simple website and email address were enough to be cutting-edge.
-Then you needed social media accounts on Facebook and Twitter.
+There was a time when a business didn’t need an online presence at all.
+Then, having a simple website and email address was considered cutting-edge.
+Later, businesses needed social media accounts on platforms like Facebook and Twitter.

-The bottom line is your organization’s leadership needs to continually learn in order to adapt to a changing environment.
-It’s not enough for individuals within your organization to learn new skills.
-The organization as a whole needs to learn and adapt for long-term success.
+The bottom line is your organization’s leadership must continually learn to adapt to a changing environment.
+It’s not enough for individuals within your organization to learn new skills; the organization as a whole needs to learn and adapt for long-term success.

 How can managers promote organizational learning?

-There are a number of steps managers and business leaders can take to promote organizational learning as 1 of their organizational goals.
+There are a number of steps managers and business leaders can take to promote organizational learning as one of their key organizational goals.

 Create knowledge

-The 1st step toward developing a strategic learning process is knowledge creation.
-Leadership should constantly seek to uncover new knowledge about their business, customers, and environment.
+The first step toward establishing a strategic learning process is knowledge creation.
+Leadership should constantly seek to uncover new knowledge about their business, customers and environment.

-They can do this by conducting surveys, performing market analyses, networking with colleagues in their industry, and studying competitors.
+This can be achieved through surveys, performing market analyses, networking with colleagues in their industry and competitor research.

 Retain the knowledge